-Hailed as a "sensitive partner" by the New York Times, pianist Christina Giuca enjoys a dynamic career as a performer, collaborator, vocal coach and educator.
-Currently living in Chicago, Christina has worked with Chicago Opera Theater, Music of the Baroque, Northwestern University, North Park University, and the Lyric Opera of Chicago’s Patrick W. and Shirley G. Ryan Opera Center.
-She will be returning to the Opera Theatre of St. Louis in 2019 for her second season, assisting in the musical preparation of four productions including the world premiere of Terence Blanchard’s Fire Shut Up in My Bones.
+Hailed as a "sensitive partner" by the New York Times, Romanian-American pianist Christina Giuca enjoys a dynamic career as a collaborative partner, performer, vocal coach, and educator.
+Currently living in Chicago, Christina works with Chicago Opera Theater, Music of the Baroque, Northwestern University, North Park University, and the Lyric Opera of Chicago’s Patrick W. and Shirley G. Ryan Opera Center.

 Christina holds degrees from the Oberlin Conservatory and Rice University's Shepherd School of Music.
-Her teachers include Brian Connelly, Monique Duphil, Peter Takács, and the late Emilio del Rosario.
-Christina was a recipient of the Postgraduate Collaborative Piano Fellowship from the Bard College Conservatory, where she worked with the Graduate Vocal Arts Program under the direction of soprano Dawn Upshaw and pianist Kayo Iwama.
+She was also a recipient of the Postgraduate Collaborative Piano Fellowship from the Bard College Conservatory, where she worked with the Graduate Vocal Arts Program under the direction of soprano Dawn Upshaw and pianist Kayo Iwama.

-Christina is committed to using her musical platform to connect people and build community.
-She recently organized and performed in a benefit recital with cellist Matthew Nix for Project Fierce Chicago, an organization that seeks to create affirming transitional housing for LGBTQIA+ youth in Chicago.
+Christina is committed to using her musical platform to connect people and bring awareness to issues affecting the community.
+She enjoys designing benefit recitals for different organizations.
 Christina is on the artist roster for the Lynx Project, a nonprofit dedicated to providing a platform for every voice to be heard through innovative art song programming and educational initiatives.
 Christina also leads sing-alongs at memory care facilities for people with Alzheimer’s and dementia.